the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-workplace.md

 The AScW communicated with members via branch bulletins as well as a national paper: The Scientific Worker [Click here to read a copy on the Wellcome Archive](https://wellcomelibrary.org/item/b19915299#?c=0&m=0&s=0&cv=0&z=-0.8157%2C-0.0826%2C2.6314%2C1.6529)

+## I've never been part of a union before: where do I start?

+Start by finding out if there is a union already in your workplace.
+If so, there will be a person you can talk to about joining: they might be known as the union rep or steward.

+If there is not a union in your workplace, look into the unions that already exist in your area or country. [link to section on examples of unions]
+You might be able to join one that is relevant to your industry or duties: or you might be able to join a general union that represents lots of different workers.

+To join a union, you might have to pay union fees or dues.
+These are almost always sliding scale, based on how much you earn: some unions also have free membership for people in certain positions or roles.

 ## What you can do as a union member

 Unions are collective projects and they are people-powered!

 ### Be an active member

+Once you are a member, you can attend meetings.
+Attending union meetings in your workplace is also a good way to find out what issues are affecting your colleagues Meetings are a good place to find out what issues the union is working on.
+Attending meetings and keeping up with union communications are good way to find out how to raise issues that you are concerned about.
+Your union may also have regional or national meetings: these are good places to find out more about union work in different areas.

+Like any organisations, unions have their own systems of governance and decision-making processes.
+These are ways for you to have a say in what your union is doing You can get involved by voting for people to take on particular roles at workplace or industry level.
+You might also be asked to vote on specific actions that your workplace union will take, including accepting or rejecting a policy proposal made by management.

+Your union may ask you for input about issues: these can range from things that are specific to your job or workplace, to issues that affect your whole industry.
+This input is valuable to help unions raise concerns and make changes.
+Your union should have a safe, confidential way for you to share your experiences and opinions (if you're not sure about the channels of communication your union is using, talk about this to the specific people who are asking for input: you can ask to use alternative channels if need be.)

+Your union may ask you to take specific actions: for example, to sign a petition, write to an elected official, or take part in a social media campaign.
+In some cases, your union may decide to consider or take strike action.
+The process for going on strike differs in different unions, and in some countries there are legal restrictions that cover what kinds of actions are protected.

 ### Become a representative